Grand Canyon in November

 Check out the view

-Everyone who visits Grand Canyon National Park wants to see an amazing view and great views are something the canyon pretty much guarantees.
-Although it’s nice sharing that awesome vista with your friends and family, having a big crowd can dull the experience.
+Everyone who visits Grand Canyon National Park wants to see an amazing view and you’ll find one no matter where you are.
+Although it’s nice sharing an awesome vista with your friends and family, huge summer crowds can dull the experience.
 With far less visitation, November is a great month to have a little more peace and quiet while you take in the canyon’s splendor.
-On the South Rim, Desert View drive has many overlooks you can drive too in the comfort of your own car.
-Instead of trying to find out what other people say the best view is, check them out for yourself and find one where it’s just you and the canyon.
+On the South Rim, Desert View drive has many overlooks you can drive to in the comfort of your own car.
+Instead of trying to find out what other people say the best view is, check out all of them for yourself and find one where it’s just you and the canyon.

 Seek Shelter and Stay Low